eikek/docspell/modules/microsite/docs/doc/processing.md

 its log messages again.
 A running job displays the job executor id that executes the job.

-Currently the job queue executes just the document processing tasks, but it may be used for other long running tasks in the future.
+The jobs listed here are all long-running tasks for your collective.
+Most of the time it executes the document processing tasks.
+But user defined tasks, like "import mailbox", are also visible here.

 Since job executors are shared among all collectives, it may happen that a job is some time waiting until it is picked up by a job